react-navigation/react-navigation.github.io/docs/navigation-prop.md

 });
 ```

-### `dangerouslyGetParent` - get parent navigator
+### `dangerouslyGetParent` - get parent navigator's navigation prop

-If, for example, you have a screen component that can be presented within multiple navigators, you may use this to influence its behavior based on what navigator it is in.

-Another good use case for this is to find the index of the active route in the parent's route list.
-So in the case of a stack if you are at index 0 then you may not want to render a back button, but if you're somewhere else in the list then you would render a back button.

-Be sure to always check that the call returns a valid value.
+This method returns the navigation prop from the parent navigator that the current navigator is nested in.
+For example, if you have a stack navigator and a tab navigator nested inside the stack, then you can use `dangerouslyGetParent` inside a screen of the tab navigator to get the navigation prop passed from the stack navigator.

+This method will return `undefined` if there is no parent navigator.
+Be sure to always check for `undefined` when using this method.

 ### `dangerouslyGetState` - get state of navigator

+This method returns the state object of the navigator which contains the screen.
 Getting the navigator state could be useful in very rare situations.
 You most likely don't need to use this method.
 If you do, make sure you have a good reason.

 If you need the state for rendering content, you should use [`useNavigationState`](use-navigation-state.md) instead of this method.